Smart Fiberglass Solutions Contact Us Now

 • Thermal stability and non-combustibility

-• Compatibility with resins, coatings, and cementitious systems
+• Compatibility with resin, coatings, cementitious systems, and composite structures

-The processing method—woven or non-woven—largely determines whether the final product becomes fiberglass cloth or fiberglass mat.
+The processing method largely determines whether the final product becomes fiberglass mat or fiberglass cloth.

 What Is Fiberglass Mat?